Help with Tuition

 7. Online resources for the distance learner are available at http://edoutreach.wcu.edu/.
 Information at this site includes how to access library resources and student information such as transcripts, textbooks, certain academic regulations, etc. As with students who are campus-based, students at a distance also are expected to be knowledgeable about WCU academic regulations and policies.

-8. Individuals interested in pursuing the Off-Site Engineering Technology - ETO Concentration Program are encouraged to contact the program director, Bill McDaniel, prior to enrollment to ensure they understand the structure and nature of the program and whether the program is suitable to their particular situations.
+8. Individuals interested in pursuing the Off-Site Engineering Technology - ETO Concentration Program are encouraged to contact the program director, Amber Thompson, prior to enrollment to ensure they understand the structure and nature of the program and whether the program is suitable to their particular situations.

 If you want to learn more about Engineering and Technology majors, the admission criteria, or the courses offered, please contact the Department of Engineering & Technology at (828) 227-2775 or email@example.com.